SanderLedegen/tetris/README.md

 ## Description
 A JavaScript tetris clone of which there already exist a gazillion.
 The only difference is that I made this one.

-I tried to keep close to the original colours, scoring system and board dimensions while making it possible to play it on both desktops and mobiles.
+I tried to keep close to the original colours, scoring system, the 7-bag random generator and board dimensions while making it possible to play it on both desktops and mobiles.
 Should be fun to kill some time on the toilet 💩

 ## How to play
 On devices that have a keyboard you can use the arrow keys and spacebar.
 On touchscreen devices, you can go along